D'Addario Brand History

-John, Jr.'s younger brother, James, was an avid guitar player with a shaggy Beatles haircut and a pension for tinkering with all things electronic.
+John, Jr.'s younger brother, James, was an avid guitar player with a shaggy Beatles haircut and a penchant for tinkering with all things electronic.
 It would come as no surprise that he would eventually be responsible for many of the engineering developments that would further automate and efficiently alter the manufacturing process.
 James joined Darco’s efforts in 1969, while he was still in college.
 He would work as a dealer and advertising coordinator for the company, while also running the new printing department.
 John, Jr. and James wanted the company to become as self-sufficient as possible, and eliminating the need for outside printing was a step in the right direction.

 Under the ever-present guidance and experience of their father, John, Jr. and James would bring nothing but success to Darco.
 As the company grew more and more successful, the D'Addarios were eventually approached by premier guitar manufacturer C.F.
 Martin & Co., Inc. to pool resources and share development efforts.
 The two companies merged, and after a few profitable years together, the D’Addarios decided it was time for them to separate from Martin to develop their own product under the name that would endure until today, D’Addario & Company, Inc. After eight generations of string making, the first strings bearing the D’Addario brand name were introduced; the year was 1974.